Slice a fresh passion fruit in half, place it in the palm of your hand, and enjoy its juicy, slightly musky sweet-tart tropical flavor with a spoon.

 Choose.
-Select passion fruit that is heavy, large, and plump for its size, and wrinkled .
+Select passion fruit that is heavy, large, and plump for its size, and wrinkled.
 Look for dark purple shells that are dimpled and shriveled, a sign the fruit is ripe.
-A smooth skinned passion fruit is not ripe.
+Smooth-skinned passion fruit is not ripe.
 Avoid overly hard passion fruit which is underripe.
 Smooth-skinned fruit will ripen at room temperature within 3 to 5 days.

 Amount.
-Ten to 12 passion fruits will yield about 1 cup (.23 litre) of pulp.
+Ten to 12 passion fruits will yield about 1 cup (.23 liter) of pulp.

 Passion fruit pulp and seeds can be frozen for up to 3 months.
 Scoop out pulp and seeds from halved fruit; transfer to freezer containers and freeze.
 Whole passion fruit can also be frozen.

 Prepare.
-Slice the fruit in half, spoon out the pulp, remove the seeds by straining in a non-aluminum sieve, pressing to extract juice.
+Slice the fruit in half, spoon out the pulp, and remove the seeds by straining them in a non-aluminum sieve, pressing to extract the juice.

 To prepare seedless pulp: force the pulp through a fine mesh strainer with a rubber spatula or wooden spoon; if you heat the pulp gently with a little sugar before you strain it will cause it to release more juice.
 Don’t use too much heat or the flavor will be affected.
 More than 100 fruits will be needed to make one liter of juice.